Have you just become the designated grant writer for your nonprofit? Wondering where to start?

 Documentation of Extraordinary Accomplishments

-Has it won any awards?
+Has your organization won any awards?
 Received any special media coverage about its programs?
 Been commended by a professional association?
 Collect articles from newspapers, magazines, and professional journals.
 Look for letters of support from other organizations and testimonials from clients.
 Put together a "credibility" or "bragging" file and keep it up to date.

 Examples of Community Involvement

 How has your organization had a positive impact on your community?
 That influence might be directly through the programs your organization provides or the cooperation it has contributed to other community groups or government agencies.

 Copies of Publications Your Organization Has Produced